atmarnat/TextForum/TwaddleCate/README.md

 | 4.4          | Discussion views shall have a list of messages | Inspection  |
 | 4.4.1        | User pictures shall display properly | Inspection |

+These are the basic functions of the website, and are all critical to the functonality.
+They should work at all times.
+These test cases MUST be run each time before the site is deployed, and SHOULD be working properly.

 #### Requirements Traceability

 |       | User Login | Message Creation | Message Handling | Website Layout |